-Karen Thompson provides us with an insider’s view of life in the maxgeo hosting team
+Karen Thompson provides us with an insider’s view of life in the maxgeo cloud solutions team

-It takes a lot of different skills to be a database administrator in the maxgeo Hosted Data Management team and Karen Thompson has them all.
+It takes a lot of different skills to be a database administrator in the maxgeo cloud based data management team and Karen Thompson has them all.
 The former Scot has created a home in Perth, and after joining maxgeo in August 2020, is carving out the next stage of her technical career.

 Having completed a Bachelor of Earth Sciences (with honors) from the University of Glasgow, Karen worked as a geologist in Scotland for a year before deciding she needed to be somewhere warmer.
 So she headed to Australia armed with a backpack and a working holiday visa.